microsoft/jacdac/services/tests/servo.md

     assign(angle,-90)

-Check that the handle is to the left (or close to the left)
+Is the handle pointing left (or close to the left)?

     ask()